Cabooses

 645International Wide Vision with tabbed side sills

-646One of a kind built from a boxcar462634/396599/692687Built from boxcar no. 4939 (a 1932 ARA 9ft 4in inside-height, 40ft car from Magor Car Company, Lot P8750, delivered December 1936), this caboose was converted at the Waterville shops.
+646One of a kind, built from a boxcar462634/396599/692687Built from boxcar no. 4939 (a 1932 ARA 9ft 4in inside height, 40ft car from Magor Car Company, Lot P8750, delivered December 1936), this caboose was converted at the Waterville shops.
 It later worked on the Mountain Division, most often around Gilman and Whitefield, and was known as the Beecher Falls caboose.
-After its time at Beecher Falls it moved between assignments until, in 1984/85, it was allocated to trains 324/325 out of Rockland at the request of the job’s conductor, G. R. “Dick” Frank.
-Today it is preserved on the Grafton & Upton Railroad in Massachusetts.
+After its time at Beecher Falls, it moved between assignments until, in 1984/85, it was allocated to trains 324/325 out of Rockland at the request of the job’s conductor, G. R. “Dick” Frank.
+Today, it is preserved on the Grafton & Upton Railroad in Massachusetts.

 647Long home-built on express reefer trucks with verticle cupola sides